 Whilst manganese is primarily used in the steelmaking industry, a significant growth market is emerging in the electric vehicle (EV) sector.
-In an increasing number of EV battery compositions, manganese is used in the cathode and makes up a significant proportion of the volume of the battery.
+In an increasing number of EV battery compositions, manganese is used in the cathode and makes up a significant proportion of the battery volume.
 The introduction of the manganese into LFP batteries, which is the fastest growing segment of the EV battery market, will likely see further demand for HPMSM.